logmannn/PDX-2018-Tech-Crawl/README.md

 # PDX TechCrawl 2018

-<p>Currently only a static site that was suggested by The Dyrt as a tool for the TechCrawl 2018 users to see map items</p>
+<p>A static site that was suggested by The Dyrt as a tool for the TechCrawl 2018 users to see map items</p>

 <h2>Tools Used</h2>
 <ul>